Law Clerkship, Summer 2019

 Earthjustice is the premier nonprofit environmental law organization.
 We take on the biggest, most precedent-setting cases across the country.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
-We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time, and bring about positive change.
+We partner with thousands of groups and supporters to engage the critical environmental issues of our time, and bring about positive change.
 We are here because the earth needs a good lawyer.

 Founded in 1971, Earthjustice has a distinguished track record of achieving significant, lasting environmental protections.
-We achieve this by hiring people who share a passion for justice and a healthy environment.
-Our headquarters are in San Francisco with twelve offices across the U.S.
+We achieve this by hiring the best and brightest who share a passion for justice and a healthy environment.
+Our headquarters are in San Francisco with thirteen offices across the U.S.